-For IIS web agents, change the ownership of the files using the agentadmin --o command.
-For more information, refer to agentadmin command.
+For IIS or ISAPI agents, change the ownership of the files using the agentadmin --o command.
+Learn more from agentadmin command.

-You may also see similar issues if SELinux is enabled in enforcing mode, and it is not configured to allow access to agent directories.
+You may also see similar issues if SELinux is enabled in enforcing mode, and it isn't configured to allow access to agent directories.